 Unless you have a chemistry background, you might find yourself wondering what anodizing aluminum is.
 In this section, we will discuss the basics of the process before introducing you to how much to anodize aluminum.

 What is Aluminum Anodizing?

-There are three types of process in anodizing aluminum parts.
-Each one has a different degree of coating, and they depend on the electrodes, electrolytes and electrical energy used.
+There are three types of processes in anodizing aluminum parts.
+Each one has a different degree of coating, and they depend on the electrodes, electrolytes, and electrical energy used.

 Type 1 anodizing of aluminum is also called the “light” type.
 The process involves putting the aluminum part in a tank containing chromic acid, with the aluminum part acting as the anode.

 Current is made to pass through the chromic acid, and the positive aluminum particles leave the surface.
-The particles leaving the surface leaves microscopic grooves, which, when oxidized, form the oxide layer.
-Type 1 anodized aluminum parts are more heat and corrosion resistant when compared with unoxidized aluminum.
+The particles leaving the surface leave microscopic grooves, which, when oxidized, form the oxide layer.
+Type 1 anodized aluminum parts are more heat and corrosion-resistant when compared with unoxidized aluminum.

-Parts made using type 2 process are similar to type 1’s.
+Parts made using the Type 2 process are similar to Type 1’s.
 The only difference is in the acid used.
 Sulfuric acid replaces chromic acid, and due to its high potency, it results in a deeper groove and thicker oxide later.
 Type 2 aluminum parts have better paint retention because they are deep and easily filled.